-Million Dollar Password was a short-lived version of the Password game show series.
+Million Dollar Password was a short-lived version of the Password game show series, running from June 2008 to June 2009.
+Regis Philbin was its host.
 As the name implies, contestants had a chance to win a million dollars.
 There were two main rounds and one final round.
 Contestants and celebrities would trade partners between the game’s first two rounds.

 Keep Your Game Show Research Going

 There’s a lot to love about Password and other classic game shows.
 It’s fun to watch people, whether celebrities or regular folk, scramble to find the correct answer for a puzzling challenge.
 Would you like to study up on more memorable shows that tested their contestants in similar ways?
 Take a moment and learn all about the legacy of the Lingo game show.
 Did you know Ronald Reagan’s son was the original host?